genelkim/ulf-website/_posts/2019-01-08-ulf-intro-1-introduction-to-ulf-type-structure.md

 grammatical distinction between predicative and adverbial uses of prepositional phrases.

-In the preceding discussion we glossed over _intensionality_.
+Then there is the issue of _intensionality_.
 For example, (2) is a counterfactual conditional, and the consequent clause _"I would be able to succeed"_ is not evaluated in the actual world, but in a possible world where the (patently false) antecedent is imagined to be true.
 ULF and deeper LFs derived from it are based on a semantics where sentences are evaluated in _possible situations (episodes)_, whose maxima are possible worlds.
-Details about syntactic forms and semantic types in our approach to LF have been provided in many past publications {% cite hwang1992thesis hwang1994ICTL schubert2000book %}.
+Details about syntactic forms and semantic types in the Episodic Logic approach to LF have been provided in many past publications {% cite hwang1992thesis hwang1994ICTL schubert2000book %}.
+This project website also contains separate posts that describe the syntax and semantic types in depth.

-There is scarcely space to say more about types in ULF here, but we note some further type-shifting operators in the examples: `to` (synonym: `ka`) in (2) shifts a verbal predicate to a _kind (type) of action or attribute_, which is an abstract individual; `k` in (4) shifts a nominal predicate to a _kind_ of thing (so the subject here is the abstract kind, flowers, whose instances consist of sets of flowers; and `that` in (6) produces a reified _proposition_ (again an abstract individual) from a sentence meaning.
+We don't want to dive too deep for this introduction, but we note some further type-shifting operators in the examples to clarify the role of type-shifters in ULF.  `to` (synonym: `ka`) in (2) shifts a verbal predicate to a _kind (type) of action or attribute_, which is an abstract individual; `k` in (4) shifts a nominal predicate to a _kind_ of thing (so the subject here is the abstract kind, flowers, whose instances consist of sets of flowers; and `that` in (6) produces a reified _proposition_ (again an abstract individual) from a sentence meaning.
 Through these type shifts, we are able to maintain a simple, classical view of predication, while allowing greater expressivity than the most widely employed logical forms, for example enabling generalized quantification (as in (6)), modification, reification, and other forms of intensionality.

 The positioning of `(adv-a (for.p me.pro))` within the verbal predicate it modifies, rather than in prefix-operator position, already indicates